OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 <img src="Images/Chapters/0x06j/ptraceDisassembly.png" width="500px"/>

 Let's break down what's happening in the binary. `dlsym` is called with `ptrace` as the second argument (register R1).
-The return value in register R0 is moved to register R6 at offset *0x1908A*.
-At offset *0x19098*, the pointer value in register R6 is called using the BLX R6 instruction.
-To disable the `ptrace` call, we need to replace the instruction BLX R6 (0xB0 0x47 in Little Endian) with the NOP (0x00 0xBF in Little Endian) instruction.
+The return value in register R0 is moved to register R6 at offset 0x1908A.
+At offset 0x19098, the pointer value in register R6 is called using the BLX R6 instruction.
+To disable the `ptrace` call, we need to replace the instruction `BLX R6` (0xB0 0x47 in Little Endian) with the `NOP` (0x00 0xBF in Little Endian) instruction.
 After patching, the code will be similar to the following:

 <img src="Images/Chapters/0x06j/ptracePatched.png" width="500px"/>